isabella232/pyladies-cmd-pyintro/shell_tutorial/0006_install_python.md

 Verify that python in installed on the system by going through steps 12 & 13.

-If you see item Python (command line) in your start menu or after typing **python** in 'Search programs and files' (Step 12), and you are able to run python.exe shell from Power Shell (Step 13) then you already have python installed, if not go through steps 1 - 11
+If you see item Python (command line) in your start menu or after typing **python** in 'Search programs and files' -- [Step 12](#step-12), and you are able to run python.exe shell from Power Shell -- [Step 13](#step-13) then you already have python installed, if not go through steps 1 - 11

 ### Step 1